The winner of the 2018 Distinguished Alumni Award:

 Swanson's invaluable contribution to the Episcopal Church's diaconal community has been her documentation of the history of the New York School for Deaconesses and the life of Susan Trevor Knapp, the only historical study of an important diaconal role model in a pivotal era.
 Completed for her General Seminary Master's Thesis, the material is the only historical study of an important diaconal role model in a pivotal era.
 Her analysis of this important figure from the “Second Wave” of diaconal theology provided essential background for the current development, for the first time in TEC's history, of a comprehensive theology of the diaconate.

 The Distinguished Alumni Award was created in 2004 to recognize and hold up Seminary degree holders with both extraordinarily original, path breaking ministries and extraordinarily faithful, though quiet ministries.
 Nominations are now being accepted for the 2019 Award.
-Contact firstname.lastname@example.org for more information.
+Click here or contact email@example.com for more information.

-The Distinguished Alumni Award will be presented to Swanson at the Memorial Eucharist May 15, 2018, during the next annual Alumni Gathering.
+The Distinguished Alumni Award was presented to Swanson at the Memorial Eucharist May 15, 2018, during the annual Alumni Gathering.